Desbloqueie Recursos Exclusivos

 very short range and very weak,

-Alcance muito curto e muito fraca,
+muito curto alcance e muito fraca,

 so they just fly through you.

-então eles simplesmente passam por você.
+então eles simplesmente passam por vocês.

 And these particles have been discovered